Appraisal Standards Review Protocol

 Does the appraisal district maintain complete and detailed maps or an effective geographic information system (GIS)?
 (Obtain examples of maps.)
 Does the district's mapping system comply with Comptroller rule 9.3002?

 Is each map drawn to scale and delineated for lot lines or property lines, with dimensions or areas and identifying numbers, letters or names for all parcels?
-How are property identified on the maps?
+How are properties identified on the maps?
 How does the district ensure that each property in the district is identified on the map?
 Are identifying numbers recorded on the maps and appraisal cards?

 How often is the mapping system updated to incorporate any new subdivisions or property transfers?
 Does the district have a GIS?
 If not, is the district investigating acquiring a GIS?
 If the district has a GIS, is it fully implemented?
 If not, how far has the implementation progressed and what is the plan and timeline for completing implementation?
 Is the GIS integrated with the appraisal system?
 Does the district use the GIS system in data quality control?